christine-zhang1/cs180/proj2/index.md

     </div>
 </div>

 Here are the Laplacian stack images for the flower city.
 These are levels 0, 2, 4, 6, and 7 of the Laplacian stacks, where we use a total of 8 layers (so layer 7 is the last).
+From left to right, the columns are:

 <div style="display: grid; grid-template-columns: repeat(1, 1fr); grid-gap: 10px; padding: 20px; max-width: 1200px; margin: auto; align-items: center; justify-items: center;">